bote795/TestChromeExtensionSync/README.md

 #To Do List
 This is a public repo of a To Do List chrome extension.
-Main focus is good use of chrome storage sync.
+Main focus is learn to use of chrome storage sync.

 #Project Information